davidswelt/zot_bib_web/README.md

 	[zot_bib_web COLLECTION] where you'd like the bibliography inserted.
 Replace COLLECTION with the ID of the collection.
 	(More options: see push.py)
+4. Copy the style sheet contents (in site/) to your Wordpress theme (select "editor", or "Additional CSS").
+5. Configure settings.py so that jquery and other files are available on the web server.
+Typically, this would be jquery_path = "../wp-includes/js/jquery/jquery.js" clipboard.js and clippy.svg: You may refer to a public URL or serve the files yourself.
-4. Configure push.py (at the top).
+6. Configure push.py (at the top).
 You will need to know a few simple details about your WP installation.
-5. Run push.py regularly or on demand.
+7. Run push.py regularly or on demand.
 It will call zot.py automatically and then update the page in WP.